Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: System Model and Problem Formulation

 \subsection{Cache Replacement Policy}

-In order to achieve a better user experience (e.g. higher latency, less buffering, etc.), one can consider several different policies for allocating space within the cache.
-One commonly used policy is the Least Recently Used (LRU) replacement policy \cite{breslau1999web,che2002hierarchical,dan1990approximate}.
+In order to achieve a better user experience (e.g., higher latency, less buffering, etc.), one can consider several different policies for allocating space within the cache.
+One commonly used policy is the Least Recently Used (LRU) replacement policy \cite{fagin1977asymptotic,breslau1999web,che2002hierarchical,dan1990approximate}.
 When employing the LRU replacement policy, all pieces of a requested file are moved to the head of the cache.
 If there is not enough capacity to accommodate these new file requests, the files at the tail of the cache (i.e., those which were the least recently requested) are forced out.
 One of the key issues with LRU is that different files have different sizes, and a large file-size request can displace multiple files with lower file size.
 In this work, we propose a generalization of LRU which we will refer to as gLRU.
 In the gLRU replacement policy, instead of adding all file chunks to the head of the cache, only the pieces already in the cache plus one additional chunk (should one exist) are added, thus increasing the number of cached pieces of the requested file by at most one.
 The proposed gLRU scheme is easy to implement since the existing chunks of the file are moved to the head with one additional chunk and one chunk at the tail is removed.
+We note that the LRU policy can be implemented using concurrent linked hashed maps \cite{surtani2014concurrent,codehash}.
+This can be easily modified to add the counter of chunks in the cache.
+The changes for gLRU include decreasing the number of chunks rather than removal of the file index at the end of the doubly linked list (unless there is only one chunk already), and adding a chunk when the file is moved to the head.
+Thus, gLRU can be implemented using concurrent linked hashed maps with minor adaptations on the LRU implementation.
 Further, this scheme is online and adapts to the changing file arrival distribution.
-As we will show in Section \ref{sec:videoStream}, numerical results demonstrate the gLRU has superior performance on many performance metrics of interest, including file download times and video stall durations.
+As we will show in Section \ref{sec:videoStream}, numerical results demonstrate that gLRU has superior performance on many performance metrics of interest, including file download times and video stall duration.

+We note that adding chunks one-by-one may be slow in adapting and has the potential to yield poor performance when the popularity distribution is rapidly changing.
+In order to improve the reactivity of gLRU, one could consider simple extensions of the algorithm outlined here.
+For example, by dividing the chunks into segments as in \cite{wu2001segment} so that each time the file is requested a larger portion is added.
+These extensions fit quite simply within the approximation heuristic framework proposed in Section \ref{sec:newche}, and equivalent approximations of hit probabilities can be derived using the same steps as outlined in this work.